Chickadees are named for the sound they make: Chick-a-dee-dee-dee-dee-dee!

 These birds love to eat seeds, insects, and berries.
 During the nesting season, they also consume insect larvae and eggs.
 Fifty to 80 percent of their diet consists of insect protein.

-As a small bird, they must look out for predators from above.
+As a small birds, they must look out for predators from above.
 These include shrikes, hawks, and owls.

 Birds of prey are most likely to hunt adults.
 Cats are another common predator.